Last Updated: 6 months ago

 Laws prevent people with hearing loss from driving depending on which country they live in or the type of vehicle they drive.
 Living in a country that allows you to drive is something to be grateful for.
 There’s no reason to exclude us from being able to drive.
 Hearing loss is not related to driving competencies.

 At the same time, car manufacturers have been designing cars to make the interior quiet for many years.
 As a result, it has become increasingly difficult for people with hearing loss to hear inside a vehicle.
 Even some hearing people miss hearing the sounds of sirens and car horns under their peaceful oasis.
 Hyundai in Japan built the first model that uses a visual display to communicate audio sounds to drivers.
 Even smart cars, like Tesla, are adding sound recognition features.
-Detecting sounds can help automated vehicles automatically pull over or slow down when a police or ambulance are nearby.
+Detecting sounds can help automated vehicles automatically pull over or slow down when a police or ambulance is nearby.

 At the store counter